AustenLamacraft/Theories-of-Quantum-Matter/docs/_drafts/MoreSecondQuantization.md

 \langle \hat V\rangle = \frac{1}{4}\int d\br\, d\br'\, \rho(\br) V(\br-\br')\rho(\br')- \int d\br\, d\br'\,  V(\br-\br')\mathbf{s}(\br_1)\cdot \mathbf{s}(\br_2).
 $$

 The second term favours ferromagnetism for repulsive interactions.
-The physical origin is the same as the Hund's rule coupling in atoms: fermions can avoid each other
+The physical origin is the same as the Hund's rule coupling in atoms: fermions can avoid each other by

+Case of bosons -- suggests fragmentations for strong repulsion?

+Hartree--Fock as variational method

 ### Stoner Criterion for Ferromagnetism